What is sampling risk?

 - Sampling risk exists on every engagement that uses sampling.
 The auditor controls it, not eliminates it.

-- Incorrect acceptance is the dangerous one because it leads to an unmodified opinion on materially misstated financial statements.
+- Incorrect acceptance is the dangerous direction because it leads to an unmodified opinion on materially misstated financial statements.

 - Increasing sample size is the primary mechanism for reducing sampling risk.